zhenzhenxie/Boglehead-retirement/README.md

 clean_data (after join): 2002-07-26 to 2025-07-14

 **Data Source**\
-Both datasets are from Tiingo.com
+Both datasets were obtained from Tiingo.com

 ## Project Setup Instruction
 - Fork the repository